smydtt/smydtt.github.io/_pages/supervision.md

 * T.M.
 Vasuprada: "Incentives for Innovation: Patents, Standards and R\&D in the Pharmaceuticals and Information and Communication Technology Industry" (with Dr. Debdatta Saha as Main Supervisor), 2020.

+*On-going*

+* Arushi Bijalwan: "Essays on Access to Welfare Goods and Services: Understanding Low-income Cluster's Perspective" (with Prof. Arup Mitra as Main Supervisor).

+* Sapnam Adhikari: "Essays on Entrepreneurship: Special Lens on Bhutan" (with Dr. Debdatta Saha as Main Supervisor).

+* Sudeepto Das: "Leisure, Health & Productivity Nexus: A Class Analysis and Econometric Modeling Using Time Use Survey of India" (with Prof. Arup Mitra as Main Supervisor).

 ## M.Phil.
 Supervision